AmeanAsad/how-to-bindgen/README.md

 WASM functions only accept primitive [data types](https://webassembly.github.io/spec/core/syntax/types.html) as inputs or output params.
 The data types are basically floats, ints, and vectors.
 Out of the box, runtimes like Wasmer and Wasmtime only support these datatypes when running WASM bundles.
-If you want to interact with WASM functions and use more complex data structures like a HashMap or an Array, you need what is called "glue" code to have a mechanism to communicate those datatypes in way WASM can understand.
+If you want to interact with WASM functions and use more complex data structures like a HashMaps, arrays, etc. , you need what is called "glue" code to have a mechanism to communicate those datatypes in way WASM can understand.
 The most common library that does that is [wasm-bindgen](https://rustwasm.github.io/wasm-bindgen/) but it is only useful if you are exchanding those values between Javascript and Rust.